 AFAR partners with CreditCards.com and may receive a commission from card issuers.
 This compensation may impact the presentation of offers or affiliate links on this site.
 AFAR does not include all financial companies or all available financial offers.
 Our coverage is independent and objective, and has not been reviewed, approved, or endorsed by any of these entities.
 Opinions expressed here are entirely those of the AFAR editorial team.

-Carrying a hotel credit card is key to any travel loyalty strategy.
-Even more so than actually booking stays, in fact.
+Carrying a hotel credit card is key to any travel rewards strategy.
+Even more so than actually booking trips, in fact.
 That’s because you can use your card to rack up rewards on everyday purchases when you’re not traveling.
-Many hotel credit cards also confer automatic elite status instead of requiring you to spend dozens of nights each year with a particular chain, so you can count on benefits like room upgrades and premium internet access without much extra effort.
+Many hotel credit cards also include the benefit of automatic elite status instead of requiring you to spend dozens of nights each year with a particular chain, so you can count on special treatment like room upgrades and premium internet access without making any extra effort.

-This card's current welcome offer is as high as it has ever gotten, so if you've been waiting to apply, now could be the time.
-Just note that if you have or recently opened another Marriott Bonvoy–branded credit card, like the Marriott Bonvoy Boundless™ Credit Card from Chase, you might be precluded from this offer.
+Just note that if you have or recently opened another Marriott Bonvoy–branded credit card, like the Marriott Bonvoy Boundless® Credit Card from Chase, you might be precluded from this offer.

 Even if you stay at Marriott Bonvoy hotels only a few times a year, it’s easy to leverage both of these statement credits for hundreds, or even thousands, of dollars in value.

-One of this card’s perks is an annual free night award you receive every year after your account anniversary.
-The certificate is good for a one-night redemption of up to 50,000 points.
-That cuts out the hotels in Marriott Bonvoy’s top two categories but can still go a fair way.
+One of this card’s most valuable perks is an annual free night award you receive every year after your account anniversary.
+The certificate is good for a one-night redemption of up to 50,000 points at hotels participating in Marriott Bonvoy (certain hotels have resort fees).
+That precludes the hotels in Marriott Bonvoy’s top two categories but can still go a fair way.

 For instance, you could use it for a night at the Ritz-Carlton, Dove Mountain in Arizona, where room rates tend to start at around $400 per night.
 Or you could opt for the romantic Castillo Hotel Son Vida, a Luxury Collection Hotel on Mallorca in the Mediterranean, where room rates typically run around the $300 mark.
 And those are just a few of the choices.

-For frequent fliers, the card also comes with two indispensable benefits that can make your travel days go much smoother.
-First, it entitles you to up to $100 once every four years for a Global Entry application, or once every 4.5 years for TSA PreCheck (go for Global Entry, though, since it usually also confers TSA PreCheck status).
+For frequent fliers, the card comes with two other indispensable benefits that can make your travel days go much smoother.
+First, it entitles you to up to $100 once every four years for a Global Entry application, or once every 4.5 years for TSA PreCheck.
+(Go for Global Entry, though, since it usually also confers TSA PreCheck status.)

-Cardholders can also enroll for Priority Pass Select membership, which offers entry to over 1,200 airport lounges around the world.
+Cardholders can enroll for Priority Pass Select membership, which offers entry to over 1,200 airport lounges around the world.
 Having some space to yourself—not to mention Wi-Fi, snacks, and outlets for charging devices—can make long layovers much more pleasant (and productive) than hanging out in a crowded concourse overpaying for fast food.
-For those who travel internationally, the card waives foreign transaction fees, so you won’t be hit with pesky surcharges on purchases you make abroad.
+For those who travel internationally, the card waives foreign transaction fees (see rates and fees), so you won’t be hit with pesky surcharges on purchases you make abroad.

 As you might expect from a high-end piece of plastic like this, cardholders can also count on certain travel and purchase protections.
 Use the card to pay for a trip, and you might be eligible for cancellation and interruption coverage of up to $10,000 per trip and $20,000 per card per consecutive 12-month period.
 It will also insure your checked and carry-on bags up to $3,000 in some instances, with a $10,000 cap for all covered people on the reservation.
 Its trip delay insurance kicks in at six hours and will reimburse you for up to $500 per trip (and a max of two claims per 12-month period) if you’re eligible.

 Like the Brilliant, the Boundless earns six points per dollar on Marriott purchases, but just two points per dollar on everything else.
 So no restaurant or airline bonus categories.
-You only get 15 elite night credits with the card, which is enough for Silver status, but not Gold (though you can spend your way to Gold with $30,000 in purchases per calendar year).
+Like with the Brilliant, Boundless cardholders receive 15 elite night credits per year with the card, which is enough for Silver status, but not Gold (though you can spend your way to Gold with $30,000 in purchases per calendar year).
 It also comes with an annual free night award, but it’s only worth up to 35,000 points, which means its value is more limited than what the Marriott Bonvoy Brilliant offers.